Scheduling for SENIOR year

 Biology – 1.0 Credits

-Chemistry, Physics or 3rd Science* – 1.0 Credits
+Chemistry, Fundamentals of Chemistry, Physics or Fundamentals of Physics– 1.0 Credits

 Graduation Requirement - Physical Education & Health